jack-bradshaw/monorepo/README.md

 ## Contents

-This repository contains all public code written by [Jack Bradshaw](https://jackbradshaw.io) after 2021.
+This repository contains all public code written by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards.
 It's structured as a single monolithic codebase containing multiple packages, libraries, and applications.

-The notable locations are:
+The important locations are:

 - [KLU](https://github.com/jack-bradshaw/monorepo/tree/main/java/io/jackbradshaw/klu): General helpers and utilities for Kotlin.
 - [KMonkey](https://github.com/jack-bradshaw/monorepo/tree/main/java/io/jackbradshaw/kmonkey): Kotlin tools for the
   JMonkey engine.

-Follow the links above for package-specific documentation including release information and tutorials.
+Documentation is distributed throughout the repository to keep all documentation close to the relevant source.

 ## Building

 This repository uses [Bazel](https://bazel.build) as the primary build system for all production code.

-To build everything run:
+To build everything:

 ```
 bazel build //...
 ```

-To test everything run:
+To test everything:

 ```
 bazel test //...
 ```

+Granular build instructions are documentated throughout the repository.

 ## Presubmit

-Presubmit is a set of automated tests that run across the codebase.
-All code must pass presubmit before being submitted to the main branch.
-The GitHub CI system will automatically run presubmit whenever PR is opened on the main branch
+Presubmit is a set of automated tests that apply across the codebase.
+The GitHub CI system will automatically run presubmit whenever a PR is opened on the main branch and presubmit must pass before the code can be submitted.

-To manually start presubmit run:
+To manually run presubmit:

 ```
 bash presubmit/mainfest.sh